bdsmgeek/.com/shibari/me/README.md

 - Tell me, I'm there for you, we will adjust or remove the rope gently.
 - Apply something cold covered in a cloth
-- take a NSAID (nonsteroidal anti-inflammatory drug) like ibuprofen (Advil, Motrin) or naproxen (Aleve)
+- take a NSAID (nonsteroidal anti-inflammatory drug) like ibuprofen (Advil, Motrin or naproxen/Aleve)
 - Rest the limb, massage has the potential of possibly making it worse.

 The recovery process from nerve compression can be a few minutes to few months depending on severity.